 Science diplomacy has re-emerged as an essential tool for building bridges between nations.
 In the Middle East, it offers new prospects for cooperation and negotiation.
 Here are seven ways science diplomacy can be fostered in the region.

 In recent years, a revitalized interest in “Science Diplomacy” has emerged.
 This interest could be seen as a response to the complex, scientific and technical nature of today’s challenges.
-Indeed, if we look at global issues such as epidemic diseases, water scarcity, energy security and climate change, one could not but come to this conclusion.
+Indeed, if we look at global issues such as epidemic diseases, water scarcity, energy security, one could not but come to this conclusion.
 Based on this, in several countries, particularly certain developed ones, science diplomacy has become the currency for soft power of a new era.
 States and bodies including the United States, the United Kingdom, New Zealand and the European Union – to name a few – have developed strategies and policies that provide a backdrop for science diplomacy.
 Indeed, it is fair to say that Science Diplomacy has found its foothold in the developed world.
 However, that can only lead us to ask what the prospects of science diplomacy are in a region such as the Middle East, where the need for such interaction can only be greater.

 The Middle East, the land of ancient and innovative civilizations and the birthplace of the Islamic Golden Age has in a very different outlook today.
 The region is plagued with enormous challenges that threaten its future sustainability and stability.
 Violence and extremism dominate media headlines and the real challenges facing its populations remain unanswered.
 In this difficult environment, we may well ask, what hope has any great science diplomacy project?